Skip to content

 How are these tiles rated?

-All of the tiles assessed for their PEI rating go through rigorous testing that adheres to the International Standards Organization (ISO).
+All of the tiles assessed for a PEI rating for tile floors go through rigorous testing that adheres to the International Standards Organization (ISO).
 Since the purpose of the rating is to show how resistant the tile will be to long-term wear and tear, the test involves rubbing the tile with an abrasive cloth to simulate foot traffic.
 The tiles are abrased up to 12,000 times, and then checked to see if they show a visible mark.
 The more rubbing the tile withstands without showing wear, the higher its rating.

 The 5 PEI Levels